confidential-containers/cloud-api-adaptor/docs/architecture.md

 remove all resources entries and replace it with peer-pod extended resource.
 This is needed as unlike a standard pod, a peer pod will not consume the worker node's resources in the same way.

-### peerpodconfig-ctrl

-The [peerpodconfig-ctrl](../src/peerpodconfig-ctrl/) is a Kubernetes controller that manages the creation and deletion of components required to run peer pods.

 ### peerpod-ctrl

 The [peerpod-ctrl](../src/peerpod-ctrl/) is a Kubernetes controller that is used to track the cloud provider resources for